Vladdd97/Internship/README.md

                 "routeDistance" : "an example distance representation"
         }

 Car Sharing service.
 Enjoy traveling together!

 Service that allows to drivers and passengers communicate and help to each other.
 Every driver can provide his car to passenger.
-In the same way every passenger can ask for a driver service
+In the same way every passenger can ask for a driver service.

 Made by Alex Bezu, Vlad Bantus and Vladislav Nahaba ©